Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 * Dorst, Fontijne, Mann: Geometric Algebra for Computer Science.
 A bit expensive, but IMHO worth every cent.
 It also offers three freeware programs to view geometric algebra and helps starting to develop it.
 * McCarthy: Introduction to Theoretical Kinematics.
 Sometimes not easy, but good overview over the topics.
 * John Vince: several books about geometric algebra, quaternions, rotations and alike in an understandable (at least for me) style.
+* Hildenbrand: Foundations of Geometric Algebra Computing, another good book about especially CGA (conformal model) with a libary.

 # Literatur about algorithms
 * Sunday: Practical Geometry Algorithms with C++ Code.
 Nice book about fast geometric solutions.